 Apply Oils to Your Scalp

-If you're going to be using a weave, invest in an applicator bottle with a nozzle tip.
+If you're going to be wearing a sew-in, invest in an applicator bottle with a nozzle tip.
 It will direct the oil where you want it to go without getting it on the rest of your hair.
-Stick to lightweight formulas like jojoba or argan oil.

 Don't Neglect the Weave